15 Reasons to Start Every Morning with Yoga

 He explains that pitta types appreciate daily morning practice as it builds the inner heat for spiritual aspirations, while he writes, “Kapha types benefit greatly from more action and the movement energy that it affords.”

-By moving us through the gunas from tamas (stagnation), to rajas (dynamic action), we arrive at sattva, and become the most sattvic expression of our constitution, ready to live, express, be, and enjoy all that life has to give in its ceaselessly dynamic, eternally changing nature.
+By moving us through the gunas from tamas (stagnation), to rajas (dynamic action), we arrive at sattva (clarity and lightness), and become the most sattvic expression of our constitution, ready to live, express, be, and enjoy all that life has to give in its ceaselessly dynamic, eternally changing nature.

 14. Chart Your Course